 Enhance visibility and a sense of belongingness amongst gender marginalized LGBTQ+ South Asian diaspora in Canada.

 Acknowledging that we can always do better, we welcome constructive conversations about how to best serve and advocate for our members.

 Advocate for our agency to construct culturally conducive queer identities & anti-assimilationist inclusion of QSAW in mainstream LGBTQ+ discourse.

 ELIMINATE VIOLENCE AGAINST QSAW

 Raise awareness of the culturally specific forms of discrimination and challenge the identity-based violence that QSAW experience in the LGBTQ+ community.

 Sonali (Alyy) Patel

 Sonali (Alyy) Patel is a trailblazing LGBTQ+ activist, scholar, and author, who has made monumental strides for LGBTQ+ South Asian women in North America.
-Alyy solely founded the Queer South Asian Women's Network and built it from group-up into a thriving national organization.
+Alyy solely founded the Queer South Asian Women's Network, building it from ground-up into a thriving national organization.
 Additionally, Alyy pioneered Canadian research on Queer South Asian Women’s issues.
 In 2020, Alyy made LGBTQ+ history as the first South Asian speaker of Pride Toronto’s Dyke March.
 Recently, Alyy published their first book "Don't Tell My Parents: Queer Diasporic Truths".
 Alyy is a gay non-binary Gujarati from Toronto, who passionately works to build community capacity.
 Alyy is presently pursuing their PhD at the University of British Columbia.
 Their academic credentials and advocacy work specializes in discrimination against diasporic Queer South Asian Women in LGBTQ+ communities.